 Second, it’s vital that the claimant has the financial strength to meet the claim.

 Third, the claimant must also have a credible strategy as to where and how a judgement or award against the defendant will be enforced.

 Minimum claim size

 With regard to claim size, the claimant must have suffered provable damages of at least £3m/US$4m.
 Ideally, an expert and independent third party – for example, forensic accountants – will have already advised on quantum.
-However, this can be commissioned after the funding agreement has been signed.
+However, this can be commissioned after the finance agreement has been signed.

-Naturally will want to ensure that the funding cost is proportionate to the claim value and we normally look for a ratio of 10:1 in terms of realistic claim quantum to funding requirement.
+Naturally will want to ensure that the finance cost is proportionate to the claim value and we normally look for a ratio of 10:1 in terms of realistic claim quantum to funding requirement.
 Small claims with large costs don’t work economically.

 You run your case

 While we are always happy to put our world-class arbitration experience and network of experts at your disposal, we recognise that the claimant and the legal team are in charge of running the case.